MuhammadTarek10/margo/README.md

   - Notify users in real-time about the status of their orders (e.g., confirmed, shipped, delivered).
 - **Admin Alerts**:
   - Send notifications to admins about low stock, new orders, and system updates.

-### **Chat System**

-- **Customer Service Chat**:
-  - Implement a live chat system to enable users to contact customer service for inquiries or support.
-- **Admin-User Messaging**:
-  - Allow admins to respond to user messages through the admin dashboard.
-- **Chat History**:
-  - Maintain a log of chat conversations for reference and analysis.